CoderiGenius/math-all-mcp/README.md

 # math-all-mcp
-A MCP(Model Context Protocol) server that can handle math calculations
+An MCP (Model Context Protocol) server that can handle mathematical calculations